Finance, Race, and Gender in the Early Modern Atlantic World

 Schedule: Friday afternoons, 1:00—4:30 p.m., 5 October, 19 October, 9 November, 7 December (all day) 2018; 25 January, 15 March, and 12 April 2019.

-Apply: 4 September 2018 for admission and grants-in-aid.
+Apply: 4 September 2018 for admissions (and grants-in-aid for Folger Institute consortium affiliates).
 The application portal may be found here: https://www.folger.edu/application-information-and-guidelines